00impera/Coin-Blue-Moon/README.md

  [![Donate](https://img.shields.io/badge/Donate-Blue%20Moon%20%F0%9F%8C%99-blue?style=for-the-badge&logo=ethereum)](https://etherscan.io/address/0x244DF0E3A8276aDD749AF3ec3Ff7e642B1dC46a5)

 "The moon is a loyal companion.
 It never leaves.
-It's always there, watching, steadfast, knowing us in our light and dark moments." - Tahereh Mafi
+It's always there, watching, steadfast, knowing us in our light and dark moments

 The Blue Moon has risen.
 Don't miss it. ✨